 But most listings and articles use thousands of words to explain what I believe is relatively straightforward.

 There is no need to overcomplicate things.
 It is more important to get started.

 This article is my attempt to teach you all you need to know about how to start growing garden vegetables at home while using less than 1000 words.

 Also read our article with 15 no-nonsense tips I wish I knew when I started: Starting a vegetable garden?
 15 must-know tips for beginners

 You want a convenient location with easy access to water and full sun.

 Do not choose a spot you know to be windy.
-But you do want a light breeze as air flow around your plants is important to help fight pests and diseases.
+But you want a light breeze as airflow around your plants is essential to help fight pests and diseases.

-Avoid areas with large trees or bushes that may block out the sun during the growing season.
+Avoid areas with large trees or bushes that may block the sun during the growing season.

 2. Use quality soil